nighthawkcoders/APCSA/_pages/00_schedule.md

       {% assign start = 4 %}
       {% assign end = 7 %}
 ## Unit {{unit}}: Java Mini-labs
   > After using Code.org in the first unit, students have been introduced to Classes and Inheritance.
 In this unit students will become more familiar with Java development through mini-labs.
 These labs will focus on AP required aspects of Java, additionally they can be used as code to support the backend of a Desktop App or WebSite.
 This unit concludes with 4 person Project Plan, kicking off the end of trimester N@TM project.
+Students will be able to write code that completes full stack process of Frontend talking to the Java backend.
+This section will conclude with a "required" N@tM open house.

   {% elsif unit == "3" %}
       {% assign start = 8 %}
-      {% assign end = 11 %}
+      {% assign end = 12 %}
 ## Unit {{unit}}: N@tM Project
-  > By the end of this unit students will be aware of all the College Board Units and will have completed their first Project.
-Students will be able to write code that completes full stack process of Frontend talking to the Java backend.
-This section will conclude with a "required" N@tM open house.
+  > By the end of this unit students will be aware of all the College Board Units.
+Student will participate in presentations and live grading.

   {% elsif unit == "4" %}
-      {% assign start = 12 %}
+      {% assign start = 13 %}
-      {% assign end = 12 %}
+      {% assign end = 13 %}
 ## Unit {{unit}}: Finals Week
   > Quiz and Blog review